Rishabhraghwendra18/liq-cli/docs/Runtime-Management.md

 * Packages may declare compatible service *providers*.
 * Compatible services are composed into a runtime *environment*.

 For example, package `mysql-runtime` might provide two services `mysql-gcp` and `mysql-local-hybrid`.
-These would both be of interface class `mysql`.
+These would both support interface class `mysql`.
 Package `foo-api` requires a `mysql` provider.
 We could create then create a dev environment using `mysql-local-hybrid` and a production environment using `mysql-gcp`.